 The music is hard to pin down in the broadest sense.
 In an interview around the time of the release of A Picture of Nectar, even Mike singled out “Mango” as perhaps the only song on the album that couldn’t be pigeonholed into a specific genre.

 “Mango” has never been as ubiquitous a song as “Stash,” “Chalk Dust Torture,” or “Tweezer,” its prolific brethren on Nectar.
 In fact, on setlists during the mid-'90s, “Mango” became a relative rarity before making a comeback in ’99 and 2000.
 Always a fun tune, some standout versions include 12/1/95, 7/28/98, 12/16/99 and 5/22/00.
 A few versions in 2000 even pushed the jamming limits, introducing some unexpected improvisation to a normally tightly shut song.
 Check out 6/30/00 (with great segue into “Twist”) and 9/17/00 (fifteen minute version out of “Dog Log” and into “Free”).

 “Mango” continued to thrive post-hiatus, with excellent versions on 7/18/03 and 8/2/03 (IT).
 During Phish 3.0 "Mango" remains a relatively rare treat.
-Fan favorites include the 8/8/09 Gorge opener (the first time Mango has opened a show since 2/9/91) and the 8/13/10 Deer Creek version that smoothly segued out of an equally delicious "Meatstick" doused with "Dave's Energy" sauce and the "Steamed Mango" served at Merriweather Post on 7/26/14.
+Fan favorites include the 8/8/09 Gorge opener (the first time Mango has opened a show since 2/9/91), the 8/13/10 Deer Creek version that smoothly segued out of an equally delicious "Meatstick" doused with "Dave's Energy" sauce and the "Steamed Mango" served at Merriweather Post on 7/26/14.